extremenetworks/Virtual_EXOS/gns3_projects/BGP_OUTBOUND_TE/README.md

-# BGP Outbound Traffic Engineering.
+# BGP Outbound Traffic Engineering Example Project

 This GNS3 project aims to demonstrate on how you could perform outbound Traffic engineering with BGP.